codingMustache/codingMustache/README.md

 ## Joke of the Day

-I’ve got this disease where I can’t stop making airport puns.
-The doctor says it terminal.
+How come the stadium got hot after the game?
+Because all of the fans left.

 ## Daily Trivia

-The acronym &quot;RIP&quot; stands for which of these?
+The internet domain .fm is the country-code top-level domain for which Pacific Ocean island nation?
- 1. Regular Interval Processes
+ 1. Micronesia
- 2. Runtime Instance Processes
+ 2. Marshall Islands
- 3. Routine Inspection Protocol
+ 3. Tuvalu
- 4. Routing Information Protocol
+ 4. Fiji

 <details>
   <summary>Answer</summary>
-  Routing Information Protocol
+  Micronesia
 </details>